Back to blog

 Anonymous tracking: How to do useful analytics without personal data

-When running into the many restrictions on collecting and using personal data in web analytics, you might be asking yourself: Can I do useful web analytics without personal data?
+When faced with the many restrictions on collecting and using personal data in web analytics, you might ask yourself: Can I do useful web analytics without personal data?

 The simple answer is yes.
 Although you won’t be able to draw the same conclusions as with personal data tracking, anonymous data collection methods absolutely do provide you with valuable insights into user behavior.

 Regulations worldwide, like GDPR or the ePrivacy Regulation, set a high bar for collecting user data.
 For one, GDPR requires consent to process the data if it’s reasonably likely that such data could be used to identify an individual.
-The problem is that consent opt-in rates vary between 30% and 70% depending on the industry.
+The problem is that consent opt-in rates typically vary between 30% and 70-80%.

 The solution?